CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Conclusion

 \section{Conclusion}

-We have presented CHIMERA, a zero-shot diffusion-based framework that has achieved smooth, semantically coherent, and domain-consistent image morphing.
-Through Adaptive Cache Injection (ACI) and Semantic Anchor Prompting (SAP), our method has effectively guided the denoising process using both multi-scale inversion features and VLM-derived semantic anchors.
-These components have mitigated over-smoothing, over-saturation, and semantic drift that prior morphing methods have suffered from.
-We have additionally proposed GLCS, a morphing-oriented metric that has aligned closely with human perceptual judgment.
-Extensive experiments and a user study have shown that CHIMERA consistently outperforms existing approaches.
-Overall, our framework has advanced zero-shot morphing and established a new SOTA in diffusion-based transformations. {
+We have presented CHIMERA, a zero-shot diffusion-based framework for smooth, semantically coherent, and domain-consistent image morphing.
+CHIMERA combines Adaptive Cache Injection (ACI) and Semantic Anchor Prompting (SAP) to guide denoising with multi-scale inversion features and VLM-derived anchors, alleviating over-smoothing, over-saturation, and semantic inconsistency in prior methods.
+We also introduced GLCS, a morphing-oriented metric that correlates with human judgment.
+Experiments and a user study show consistent improvements over existing approaches, establishing strong performance for zero-shot diffusion morphing.